BrunaRihl/FineShine-Jewellery/README.md

 ![Fineshine -checkout success](/media/docs/checkout-s.jpg)

 Simultaneously, an email confirmation with identical information is sent to the user's inbox.
-This confirmation email ensures that users have a record of their purchase and provides them with all the necessary details regarding their order, including the order number, items purchased, and billing/shipping information.
+This confirmation email ensures that users have a record of their purchase and provides them with all the necessary details regarding their order, including the order number and items purchased.

 ![Fineshine - hero image](/media/docs/check-email.jpg)